fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-development-tool-compatibility/compatibility-analysis-results.md

 # Compatibility Analysis Results

-FIXM does not manage the software listed below .This list of tools is provided for convenience.
+Except for the linked schemas, FIXM does not manage any of the entries listed below.
+This list is provided for convenience.

 <table>